Groups of smooth diffeomorphisms of Cantor sets embedded in a line: Groups without free subsemigroups on two generators

 By definition of $U$, there exists a point $p$ in $\mathrm{Fix}(G_{1})$ such that either $p_{0} \in L_{p}$ or $p_{0} \in R_{p}$.
 Suppose for instance that the point $p_{0}$ belongs to the left-neighbourhood $L_{p}$ of $p$.
 Necessarily, the point $p$ is isolated on the left in $\mathrm{Fix}(G_{1})$: otherwise, the diffeomorphisms in $G'_{1}$ pointwise fix $L_{p}$.
 Moreover, by construction of $L_{p}$ there exists an element $f$ in $G_{1}$ such that \begin{enumerate} \item For any point $y$ in $L_{p} \setminus \left\{ p \right\}$, $f(y)>y$. \item The diffeomorphism $f$ is increasing on $L_{p}$. \end{enumerate}

 Finally, we use Lemma \ref{semifree} (recall that the diffeomorphism $h$ pointwise fixes a neighbourhood of $p$ to find the point $p_{*}$).
-By this lemma, the group $G_{1}$ contains a free semigroup on two generators, a contradiction. \end{proof}
+By this lemma, the group $G_{1}$ contains a free subsemigroup on two generators, a contradiction. \end{proof}